 International Student Resources

 As an international student, we understand that it can be overwhelming trying to navigate a successful academic life in an unfamiliar environment.
-CASA coaches are here to help you!
+CASA academic success coaches are here to help you!

 Tips for International Students

-- Know the difference between your CASA coach and your faculty adviser.
+- Know the difference between your CASA academic success coach and your faculty adviser.

-- Know who your CASA coach is and connect with them once a semester.
+- Know who your success coach is and connect with them once a semester.

-- You can find your CASA coach in the Student Hub under "My Success Team" and make an appointment with them through the Student Hub.
+- You can find your success coach in the Student Hub under "My Success Team" and make an appointment with them through the Student Hub.

-- Talk to your CASA coach about major/minor exploration, any challenges you're facing, or just let them know how things are going!
+- Talk to your success coach about major/minor exploration, any challenges you're facing, or just let them know how things are going!

 - Meet with your Faculty Adviser regularly.